wtongze/tokyo-travelkit-backend/README.md

 <https://github.com/wtongze/tokyo-travelkit-frontend>

 ## Note
-> The code submitted to the organizer of 4th Open Data Challenge for Public Transportation in Tokyo is in the `Release` section.
+> The code submitted to the organizer of 4th Open Data Challenge for Public Transportation in Tokyo is in the [`Releases`](https://github.com/wtongze/tokyo-travelkit-backend/releases) section.

 ## Set up